josuearredondo/angular2-quickstart/README.txt

 Overview

 This project give the necessary elements to run a simple Angular application.
-This project has been created for Openclassroom exercices :)

 This QuickStart application has the structure of a real-world Angular application and displays the simple message: My First Angular App